Jonas Galusha: Biography

 Galusha, born in Norwich in the Colony of Connecticut, moved with his siblings and his parents, Jacob and Lydia Huntington Galusha, to Salisbury in 1769.
 In 1775, his family then moved to Shaftsbury.

 Galusha's father, Jacob, was a farmer and a blacksmith.
 Though their educations were limited and from the common schools, he and his brothers were leading men in the town and to some extent in the state.

 During the American Revolution his brother David was a colonel in the Green Mountain Boys, and Galusha was a captain, fighting in the Battle of Bennington on August 16, 1777.

 In 1778, Galusha married Mary Chittenden, daughter of Thomas Chittenden, Governor of the independent Republic of Vermont.
 The couple had nine children.
-Their son, Truman Galusha (The Truman Galusha House), also married into the Chittenden family, and moved his family to Jericho, VT, near Burlington.
+Their son, Truman Galusha (The Truman Galusha House), also married into the Chittenden family, and moved his family to Jericho, near Burlington.
 His home there is also listed on the National Register.
 Another son, Elon Galusha was a well-known Baptist clergyman, and famous abolitionist.